-Take a look at our eight best day trips you can take from Birmingham, including why you should visit and how to get there -
+Take a look at our eight best day trips you can take from Birmingham, including why you should visit and how to get there by train:

 - Royal Leamington Spa

 - The Cotswolds

 Keep reading to discover what's in store at each of these great day-trip destinations.